 \subsection{Dataset Overview}

-iCWT is the largest iCubWorld release so far, comprising $200$ objects evenly organized into $20$ categories that can be typically found in a domestic environment.
-Fig.~\ref{fig:20objects} reports a sample image for each category in iCWT: $11$ categories (in red in the figure) are also in the ImageNet Large-Scale Visual Recognition Challenge (ILSVRC) 2012~\citep{Russakovsky2014}, i.e. we found semantically and visually similar classes among the $1000$ of the classification challenge.
+iCWT includes $200$ objects evenly organized into $20$ categories that can be typically found in a domestic environment.
+Fig.~\ref{fig:20objects} reports a sample image for each category in iCWT: $11$ categories (in red in the figure) are also in the ImageNet Large-Scale Visual Recognition Challenge (ILSVRC) 2012~\citep{russakovsky2015}, i.e. we found semantically and visually similar classes among the $1000$ of the classification challenge.
 The remaining $9$ categories do not appear ILSVRC but belong (or are similar) to a synset in the larger ImageNet dataset~\cite{deng2009}.
-To provide a qualitative intuition of the semantic variability within a given category, namely the different visual appearance of objects in the same category, Fig.~\ref{fig:10mugs} shows a sample image from the $10$ instances in the {\it mug} category.
+To provide a qualitative intuition of the semantic variability within a given category, namely the different visual appearance of object instances in the same category, Fig.~\ref{fig:10mugs} shows a sample image from the $10$ instances in the {\it mug} category.
 We refer the reader to the supplementary material (Fig.~\ref{fig:200objects}) for example images of all object instances in iCWT.

-The peculiarity of iCWT, motivating its name, is that each object is shown in multiple image sequences while it undergoes specific visual transformations (such as rotations, scaling or background changes).
-This is done to test the invariance of visual models in robotics.
-Indeed, since very few works study ``real'' (i.e. non-synthetic) visual transformations~\cite{Goodfellow2009} in order to evaluate the invariance properties of visual representations, we believe that iCWT could be a significant contribution in this direction.
-To our knowledge, iCWT is the first dataset to address invariance-related questions in robotics and accounts a much wider range of visual transformations with respect to previous datasets.

-For each object instance, we acquired $5$ different image sequences, each while the human supervisor performed a different visual transformation to the object.
-Fig.~\ref{fig:5transf} reports excerpts of these sequences, that contain, respectively:
+In iCWT each object is shown in multiple image sequences while it undergoes specific visual transformations (such as rotations, scaling or background changes).
+For each object instance, we acquired $5$ image sequences, while the human supervisor was performing a different visual transformation on the object.
+Fig.~\ref{fig:5transf} reports excerpts of these sequences, which contain, respectively: